Available year-round to Texas educators and organizations, regardless if your teachings are field-based or in the classroom.

-The Spring 2017 schedule is now open.
-We will begin Summer 2017 reservations in mid-May.
+The Summer 2017 schedule is now open.
+We will begin Fall 2017 reservations in mid-August.

 There are over 1,100 species of bats, accounting for one fifth of the mammal species in the world.
 Bats are nocturnal, flying mammals that live in a variety of habitats on every continent, except Antarctica.
 Learn about unique adaptations that allow bats to echolocate, fly, and hang upside down and explore why they hibernate and migrate.
 Made with contributions from Bat Conservation International (BCI).